Raspreet Sandhu

-Raspreet Sandhu (born 15 September 1993) is an American professional footballer playing for Tampines Rovers FC as a forward or winger.
+Raspreet Sandhu (born 15 September 1993) is an American professional soccer player who plays for Tampines Rovers as a forward or winger.
 As fielding more than three players is proscribed by the S.League regulations, he is allowed to play in the AFC Cup.
-So far he has made one assist in a 2-1 victory over Felda United.
+So far he has made one assist in a 2–1 victory over Felda United.

 College

 Recording seven assists and three goals with the Sonoma State Seawolves, his attacking abilities were complimented by Sonoma State coach Marcus Ziemer who said 'his ball skills were outstanding', was 'quick' and 'agile' and had 'excellent vision'.

 The American-born player is the first overseas Sikh to play in the S.League and was playing football at the age of two.

 Career

 Tampines Rovers

 Over 30 family members watched the fixture versus Felda United in which he made his debut.
 Tampines Rovers president and director both were impressed by his football ability.